 - You’re probably angry that this happened to you.
 This is understandable.
 Remember that the likelihood is very high that it will not be successful in any way.
 He is practically a lost one!
 What do you want from such a person?
 Forgive yourself, even if it seems impossible.

 You have a task to fulfill: Be happy!

 Again, forgive yourself and enjoy your life.
 Revenge is sweet: be happy!
 That’s what sociopaths do not like.
 You are no longer a victim.
 He cannot manipulate you anymore, and this will make him feel cheated.
 Take help, if this is difficult or impossible at the moment!

 How do I stop falling in love with an ice flower?

 Have you ever fallen in love with an ice flower and you do not want to do this again?
 Understandable.
 Please keep in mind the following rule I read in Martha Stout’s book:

 “If your partner has lied to you more than three times or been has been fooling you, he is a liar.
 Give him no additional chance.
 Don’t give him your money nor your knowledge.
 Leave him – go.
 Do not say it nicely; it’s not worth it.
 A liar is a liar and nothing else”.

-Be very cautious when your troubled partner is talking in a negative way about former partners and trust your instincts.
-If you are unsure, read my articles again and if the listed items fit, let it be.
+Be very cautious when your troubled partner is talking negatively about former partners and trust your instincts.
+If you are unsure, reread my articles and if the listed items fit, let it be.
 You will find a partner that suits you.
 Trust me!

-If you are feeling very bad now and you are feeling small, accept help and contact people in your country.
+If you are feeling terrible now and you are feeling small, accept help and contact people in your country.
 I have gathered here a list of places where you can find help and advice quickly, also anonymously.
 You are not alone!

 - National Suicide Prevention Lifeline